-If it appears that the applicant failed to submit the appropriate number of copies or phonorecords, failed to submit the entire copyrightable content of the work (or appropriate identifying material, where permitted), or if the specialist is unable to access, view, or examine that content, the specialist may communicate with the applicant or may refuse registration.
+If it appears that the applicant failed to submit the appropriate number of copies or phonorecords, applicant failed to submit the entire copyrightable content of the work (or appropriate identifying material, where permitted), or if the specialist is unable to access, view, or examine that content, the specialist maywill communicate with the applicant or may refuse registration.

 If the work is approved for registration, the effective date of registration is the date that the Office received the entire copyrightable content of the work in a form that can be accessed, viewed, and examined.
+As a general rule, the fact that the deposit copy(ies) may not satisfy the "best edition" requirement is irrelevant to this determination.
+For a discussion of the "best edition" requirements, see Chapter 1500, Section 1504.

-625.2(A) Acceptable File Formats for the Deposit Copy(ies) Accompanying an Online Application
+625.2(A) Acceptable File Formats for the Deposit Copy(ies) Accompanying an Online Application and provided that the applicant satisfied the minimum requirements for an acceptable application and paid the applicable filing fee as of that date.

-If the applicant uploads a deposit copy(ies) using any of the acceptable file formats listed on the U.S. Copyright Office's website, the effective date of registration will be the date that the Office received the deposit copy(ies), provided that the file can be opened and provided that the applicant satisfied the minimum requirements for an acceptable application and paid the applicable filing fee as of that date.
+If the applicant uploads a deposit copy(ies) using any of the acceptable file formats listed on the U.S. Copyright Office's website, the effective date of registration will be the date that the Office received the deposit copy(ies), provided that the file can be opened